geoschem/GCClassic/docs/source/gcc-guide/02-build/compile-cmake.rst

 ####################

-You should think of `CMake <http://cmake.org>`_ as an interactive tool for configuring :program:`GEOS-Chem Classic's` build.
+You should think of `CMake <http://cmake.org>`_ as an interactive tool for configuring GEOS-Chem Classic's build.
 For example, compile-time options like disabling multithreading and turning on components (e.g. APM, RRTMG) are all configured with CMake commands.